Skip to main content

 When running as a teammate in an Agent Teams session:

-backend-architectbefore integrating API hooks — start layout work immediately. - Use
+• Wait for API contract messages from backend-architect before integrating API hooks — start layout work immediately.

-code-reviewerwhen components are ready for review. - Use
+• Message code-reviewer when components are ready for review.

 Task Management